 Retinal photographs and fluorescein angiograms

 You may have photographs taken of your retina using a special camera.
-This photograph of the retina can be used for comparison during future visits as an additional way of tracking the progress of the RP.
+This photograph of the retina can be used for comparison during future visits as an additional way of tracking the progress of your RP.
 Your ophthalmologist may ask for a more specialised set of photographs to be taken using fluorescein dye.
-The yellow fluorescein dye is injected into a vein in your arm.
+The yellow fluorescein dye is injected into a vein.
 It travels into the tiny blood vessels in your retina, and a series of photographs are taken.
 The dye in the blood vessels shows up changes in your retina that are not visible using normal photography.
 The fluorescein dye can make your skin look yellow for up to 24 hours.
 The dye is passed through the urine, which will be a deep yellow colour for about 24 hours.

 Visual field test

 A visual field test checks whether your peripheral vision has been affected.
 You look straight ahead at a particular point in the bowl-shaped screen of a visual field machine in a darkened room.
 Each time you spot dots of light you click a button.
 The test takes about 10 minutes for each eye and tests what you notice to the sides, above and below when you are looking straight ahead.

 Your colour vision may be tested.
 You will be asked to look at a booklet that shows numbers composed of different coloured dots.
 The numbers are printed within different coloured dotty backgrounds.
 This quick and straight forward test shows which colours you are able to distinguish from each other.

 Electro-diagnostic tests may be needed to investigate how your retina is working.
 The electrical activity of your retina is measured under different lighting conditions and this then identifies layers of your retina that are not working properly.